Keighley Bus Company: Dalesway

 The Dalesway brand is used on service 66, which operates between Keighley and Skipton.
 The service is currently operated by a fleet of Volvo B5TL/Wright Eclipse Gemini 3 double-deck vehicles, replacing Volvo B9TL Wright Eclipse Gemini 2s that were previously branded for the route.
 Features include free WiFi, USB charging and next stop audio-visual announcements.

 In February 2021, Dalesway was permanently upgraded to a double-deck vehicles, following an increase in passenger numbers prior to the COVID-19 pandemic.
 Prior to the upgrade, the service was operated by a fleet of Optare Versa single-deck vehicles, which were introduced in September 2016.

-TheShuttle
+The Shuttle

-TheShuttle brand is used on service 662, which operates between Bradford and Keighley via Shipley.
-The service is operated by a fleet of Wright Eclipse Urban bodied Volvo B7RLE single-deck vehicles, branded in a two-tone blue livery.
-Features include free WiFi and USB charging.
+The Shuttle brand used to operate on service 662, which runs between Bradford and Keighley via Shipley.
+Until November 2025, the service was managed with a fleet of Wright Eclipse Urban-bodied Volvo B7RLE single-deck vehicles, which had been painted in various liveries over the years.
+Initially, the buses featured a two-tone red-and-white design.
+Around 2010, they were repainted into a butterscotch-and-blue colour scheme.
+In 2015, the fleet underwent refurbishment, receiving the new Eclipse 2 front end and a fresh two-tone blue livery.
+Notable features of these buses included free WiFi and USB charging ports.
+The last bus in the original batch, 1814 YJ05 KHO, was initially delivered in the standard Keighley and District livery but was eventually repainted in a green and blue Transdev livery for Keighley.
+In 2015, this bus was finally branded along with the other shuttle vehicles.
+This particular bus has now been preserved by Joshua Davis and is the only shuttle vehicle to receive preservation status.

-In October 2023, Transdev announced that the route will be converted to use battery electric buses through a £7.5 million order for 15 Mercedes-Benz eCitaro single-deck buses, partially funded by the UK government's Zero Emission Bus Regional Areas (ZEBRA) scheme.
+In October 2023, Transdev announced that the route would be converted to battery-electric buses through a £7.5 million order for 15 Mercedes-Benz eCitaro single-deck buses, partially funded by the UK Government's Zero Emission Bus Regional Areas (ZEBRA) scheme.
+These buses entered service around October–November 2025.
+These buses are painted up in the current Keighley Bus Company green and lack any Shuttle branding.
+They still feature subtle branding on the inside and on the destination displays, but it is now just SHUTTLE.